brson/tikv/CONTRIBUTING.md

 # How to contribute

-This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.
+This document describes the basic workflow for contributing to TiKV, and what is expected from contributors submitting pull requests.
+Reading and following this guide will make it easier to get your contribution accepted.
+For deeper detail about hacking on TiKV see the [TiKV Development Guide][dev-guide].

+[dev-guide]: docs/development.md

 ## Getting started